tekumara/notes/terraform.md

 ### The "for_each" value depends on resource attributes that cannot be determined until apply

 Follow the dependency chain backwards and locate resources that don't yet exist or have unknown values.

+### This value does not have any indices

+When used on a resource attributed of type `tfsdk.ListNestedAttributes`.

+Wrap the attribute with `tolist(..)`